sikopet/blog/posts/vm-mngt.md

 This tool is fairly self-explanatory.
 The only thing I'll mention is how to get it running from a Windows machine via putty (see <a href="http://www.math.umn.edu/systems_guide/putty_xwin32.html">here</a> for more details):

- 1. Install and start Xming - an X server for Windows (Xming Server:0.0).
+ 1. Install and start Xming - an X(11) server for Windows (Xming Server:0.0).
 You don't need to be admin.
  1. Setup putty to forward X connections: "Enable X11 forwarding" => "X display location: localhost:0"

 ## virsh